taocpp/PEGTL/doc/Extra-Reference.md

 Rules for parsing [Lua](https://lua.org)-style *long string literals*, also called *raw literals* because they do not support any escape sequences.

-The following descriptive points are taken verbatim from the [Lua](https://lua.org) documentation.
+The following descriptive of these kinds of string literals is copied from the [Lua](https://lua.org) documentation.

 * An "opening long bracket of level n" is defined as an opening square bracket followed by *n* equal signs followed by another opening square bracket.
 So, an opening long bracket of level 0 is written as `[[`, an opening long bracket of level 1 is written as `[=[`, and so on.
 * A "closing long bracket" is defined similarly; for instance, a closing long bracket of level 4 is written as `]====]`.